Battle of Tulagi and Gavutu–Tanambogo: Tulagi

 During the night, the Japanese attacked the Marine lines five times, beginning at 22:30.
-The attacks consisted of frontal charges along with individual and small group infiltration efforts towards Edson's command post, which at times resulted in hand to hand combat with the Marines.
+The attacks consisted of frontal charges along with individual and small group infiltration efforts towards Edson's command post, at times resulting in hand to hand combat.
 The Japanese temporarily broke through the Marine lines and captured a machine gun but were quickly thrown back.
 After taking a few more casualties, the Marine lines held throughout the rest of the night.
 The Japanese suffered heavy losses in the attacks.
 During the night, one Marine—Edward H. Ahrens—killed 13 Japanese who assaulted his position before he was killed.
 Describing the Japanese attacks that night, eyewitness raider Marine Pete Sparacino said:

 At daybreak on 8 August, six Japanese infiltrators hiding under the porch of the former British colonial headquarters shot and killed three Marines.
 Within five minutes, other Marines killed the six Japanese with grenades.
 Later that morning, the Marines, after landing reinforcements from 2nd Battalion, 2nd Marines (2/2), surrounded Hill 281 and the ravine, pounded both locations with mortar fire throughout the morning, and then assaulted the two positions, using improvised explosive charges to kill the Japanese defenders taking cover in the many caves and fighting positions throughout the hill and ravine.
 The individual Japanese fighting positions were destroyed with these improvised explosives.
 Significant Japanese resistance ended by the afternoon, although a few stragglers were found and killed over the next several days.
 In the battle for Tulagi, 307 Japanese and 45 U.S. troops died.
 Three Japanese soldiers were taken prisoner.